TryFailTryAgain/Full-Stack-AI-Content-Generator-Discord-Bot/README.md

 1. Clone the repository & Install the necessary packages. via
     - Node.js requirements: npm install
     - Python requirements: pip install -r Requirements.txt
-3. Obtain at least an OpenAI API key, but it is recommended to also use APIs from Clipdrop or Stability AI (DreamStudio) for the image generation stage.
+3. Obtain at least an OpenAI API key, and for /image use, a Stability AI (DreamStudio) API key as well for the image generation stages.
 4. Copy the blank files provided in the 'assets' folder into the root folder and name them 'settings.ini' and 'api_keys.ini' respectively.
 This is for controlling meme generation
     - Edit 'api_keys.ini' to add your api keys for the platforms you intend to use.
 OpenAI required.
     - Edit 'settings.ini' to make any modifications to the defaults.
 Each setting is explained in the comments of the file